The World Is Drifting Away from Capitalism

 Plus, most of the transactions (the Bank of England estimates 97% ) are done with bank money. (think about your regular transactions: mortgage payments, car payments, etc. how many of those are done with currency?)

 The bigger a central bank’s balance sheet is, the more the government is involved in the production of money, and the less capitalistic an economy becomes.
 When a central bank reinvests the bonds it owns into new government debt, a government can spend money that the government—i.e., the central bank—created.

 Shrinking the balance sheet has the reverse effect.
 It takes out money the Fed had previously introduced into the economy.
 Many people, including myself,[v] think that adversely affects the financial assets people like Bloomberg and Schultz own.

 Japan and Europe are Further Down this Path

-The Fed was able to reduce its balance sheet by only around 10% before the markets cried foul in December 2018.
+The Fed was able to reduce its balance sheet by only around 10% before the markets in December of 2018 cried foul.
 In Europe, because its central bank is removed from the country to cut its balance sheet, the European Central Bank would need to force Italy, Spain, or whatever country it owns the obligation off to sell more debt.

 The Bank of Japan (Nichigin) owns almost 41% of its government debt.
 This allows the government to continually supply the economy with money by reinvesting maturing bonds into new bonds.
-By owning that much debt, it is hard to fathom how Japan reverses course, as the Fed owns about 10% of our government’s debt, and it couldn’t reverse its own course.8
+By holding that much debt, it is hard to fathom how Japan reverses course, as the Fed owns about 10% of our government’s debt, and it couldn’t reverse its course.

 Sadly, for the likes of Bloomberg and Schultz, once the public recognizes how involved the government now is in the production of money, the public will demand more of it.
 And the world’s economies will drift further and further away from capitalism.